finos/common-domain-model/CONTRIBUTING.rst

 - All translate regression tests expectations for mapping, validation and qualification maintained or improved
 - Additional test samples used (if use-case is not covered by existing samples)
 - All model components have descriptions

+.. note:: The CDM may also be supported through alternative modelling platforms (for instance `Legend <https://legend.finos.org/studio>`_).
+If you intend on using a platform other than Rosetta to edit the CDM, please go through the Rosetta check-list anyway as you will still need to validate and then contribute your code through Rosetta.

 Use latest available CDM version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^